-WiscWeb - WordPress UW Theme - Creating Manifest Groups for Intranet Sites
+WiscWeb - WordPress UW Theme - Creating Manifest Groups

-This document will walk you through the process of building and populating Manifest Groups for managing users on login-protected WiscWeb websites.
+This document will walk you through the process of building and populating Manifest Groups for managing users on login-protected WiscWeb websites and pages.
 Because Manifest requires someone to manage the account, it should only be considered for content and resources that need to be restricted from public access.
 Examples would include departmental resources that should not be seen by non-department members, staff contact information that cannot be public, etc.

 Step 1: Login to Manifest

 - Note: A submission for the folder will be sent to the Manifest Services team at DoIT.
 It may take up to 2 business days to hear back on this request but it usually takes mere moments.

 Step 3: Set Manifest Folder Privileges

 - Note: You should only add those users to the Privileges tab whom you trust to have control over this folder.
 Do not add every member of your team unless you want them all to have the ability to modify these Manifest settings.